john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 ## Interpolation

-Use `stats.interp1d` if you have a 1D series of data points and you want to build an interpolating function:
+Use `stats.interp1d` if you have a 1D series of data points and you want to build a spline interpolating function:

     >>> from numpy import sin, pi
     >>> x = [float(i) for i in range(10)]